Prestonpans: Battlefield Archaeology

 In 2008 the Trust commissioned Glasgow University Archaeological Research Division ("GUARD") to undertake a comprehensive survey, followed by selective excavation, of the battlefield.
 Although the site of the main battlefield is readily located today, fixed by such surviving features as the tramway embankment, interim findings announced in April 2010 indicate that the true site of the Highlanders' charge, based on concentrations of musket balls and other evidence, is 500 yards to the east of the accepted location (55.964°N 2.947°W).
 The battlefield has been inventoried and protected by Historic Scotland under the Scottish Historical Environment Policy of 2009.

 Controversy arose after it became clear that battlefields lack legal protections: in 2014, East Lothian Council granted planning consent to develop a substation for a large offshore windfarm on the site.
 Historic Scotland eventually took the view that such activities would have a minimal impact and withdrew their objections.

 The battlefield benefits from a pyramidal viewpoint sculpted from an old coal bing at Meadowmill, atop which flies Prince Charlie's battle flag to mark where a series of interpretation boards can be found.
 There are a further seven information panels around the battlefield, regular guided walks and commemorative events.
 With support from Bord na Gaidhlig road and walkway signage now includes the Gaelic which was spoken by the majority of Highlanders at the battle.
 The Doocot at Bankton House now acts as an interpretation site for the life of Colonel Gardiner.

 Prestonpans Tapestry

 The Prestonpans Tapestry was unveiled on 26 July 2010.
 With 105 panels (each 1m long), it is about 100 ft (30m) longer than its inspiration, the Bayeux Tapestry.
 Inspired by Gordon Baron Prestoungrange, designed by local artist Andrew Crummy, and executed by over 200 volunteer embroiderers, the tapestry has already toured Scotland, England and France.
 Venues included the Scottish Parliament, the Scottish Storytelling Centre, Cockenzie power station and countless locations from Eriskay along the route The Prince took prior to the battle.
 In Autumn 2013, the Tapestry was a Guest Exhibit alongside the Bayeux Tapestry itself, in Normandy, and subsequently at Pornichet/ St Nazaire from whence the Prince embarked to begin his campaign in 1745.

+Witch trials

+Prestonpans was one of the worst affected areas during the witch trials in early modern Scotland with as many as 81 women accused of witchcraft executed at the end of the 16th Century.
+In 2004, the Barons Courts of Prestoungrange and Dolphinstoun granted an Absolute Pardon to the accused women who are remembered annually on 31 October.
+A memorial statue was erected in the town in their memory.